moodle-and-jupyterhub-in-docker/mod_lticontainer-mirror/README.md

 English Wiki
 - Sorry, it is under constracting.

-Please see bellow wiki (but sorry, this wiki is Japanese Text only)
+Please see bellow wiki (but sorry, this wiki is Japanese text only)
 - https://gitlab.nsl.tuis.ac.jp/iseki/lticontainerspawner/-/wikis/Moodle---JupyterHub-(J)